tcvg86/handoff/README.md

 ## Flask
 In case you lose your mind... you need to clear you cookies and refresh so that this works... otherwise, you're going to have a bunch of CORS issues you don't want to deal with.

+## Secrets
+You need to create a secrets file on your own to include your DB creds.
+Look at me go...